The Sawyers Arms Tavern is a landmark public house on Noble Street, Newtown.

 The Sawyers Arms Tavern won additional favour also because of a long held belief that gold was in the ground nearby.

 Among those who later held interests in the Sawyers Arms Tavern were Oliver Welsh and William Fordham.
 Welsh was one of the very early colonists.
 His eldest daughter Catherine was said to be ‘the first white girl born in Geelong proper’.

 William Fordham was a member of the first council elected for the Borough of Newtown and Chilwell.

 The current building is believed to have replaced the original structure in 1907.

-The custodians of the Sawyers Arms Tavern today are Peter and Louise Clatworthy.
+The custodians of the Sawyers Arms Tavern today are Peter and Lou Clatworthy.
 Respectful of its rich history and old bones it has been carefully restored to maintain the warmth and integrity of the building.
 It remains a popular meeting place for locals.